Libensemble/libensemble/docs/function_guides/generator.rst

 Active receive mode
 -------------------

-By default, a persistent worker is expected to alternately receive and send data in a *ping pong* fashion.
+By default, a persistent worker is expected to receive and send data in a *ping pong* fashion.
 Alternatively, a worker can be initiated in *active receive* mode by the allocation function (see :ref:`start_only_persistent<start_only_persistent_label>`).